kiddiRU/Verk1_H1/TUI_Designs/TUI_Table_Examples.md

 ```

-* User Path *
 ManageTournaments -> ManageActiveTournament -> CancelTournament
 ————————————————————————————————————————————————————————————————————————————————
                                 CancelTournament
 ————————————————————————————————————————————————————————————————————————————————
-Are You Sure That You Want To Cancel TournamentName?
+Are You Sure That You Want To Cancel TOURNAMENTNAME?
 Y/N:
 Y
 ————————————————————————————————————————————————————————————————————————————————
 TOURNAMENTNAME Has Been Cancelled